JeringTech/Javascript.NodeJS/ReadMe.md

 ServiceProvider serviceProvider = services.BuildServiceProvider();
 INodeJSService nodeJSService = serviceProvider.GetRequiredService<INodeJSService>();
 ```
+The default implementation of `INodeJSService` is `HttpNodeJSService`.
+It starts a Http server in a NodeJS process and sends invocation requests
+over Http.
+For simplicty's sake, this ReadMe assumes that `INodeJSService`'s default implementation is used.

 `INodeJSService` is a singleton service and `INodeJSService`'s members are thread safe.
 Where possible, inject `INodeJSService` into your types or keep a reference to a shared `INodeJSService` instance.
 Try to avoid creating multiple `INodeJSService` instances since by default, each instance spawns a NodeJS process.